-You can sell your items on an auction website like eBay.com, list them in classifieds in a local newspaper or on craigslist.org, or give the stuff away.
+You can sell your items on an auction website like eBay.com, list them in classifieds in a local newspaper, on craigslist.org, or give the stuff away.
 Or, you can create a killer garage sale that turns your cast-offs into cold, hard cash.

-PLAN AHEAD.
 Give yourself more than a few weeks to get ready.
 Make sure the date you select is not conflicting with a holiday or community event.
-Check local laws regarding signage, restrictions and a requirement, if any, to get a permit.
+Check local laws regarding signage, restrictions, and a requirement, if any, to get a permit.

-POINT OF PURCHASE.
 This is the checkout area, where you will collect money.
-This is a great place to sell cookies, coffee, sticky buns and bottles of water.
-If you have lots of small random items like small toys, jewelry, and other items that don’t go with anything else, divvy them up into small lunch bags, tape them closed and mark as “Grab Bags!”
+This is a great place to sell cookies, coffee, sticky buns, and bottles of water.
+If you have lots of small random items like small toys, jewelry, and other items that don’t go with anything else, divvy them up into small lunch bags, tape them closed, and mark as “Grab Bags!”
 Add a reasonable price and place them right at the checkout.
 Sit back and watch them fly off the table.

-PREPARE FOR THE WORST.
 Bad weather is always possible, so make sure you have a few tarps available.
-If rain is a possibility, locate electronics, books, paper items just inside the garage or under a cover.
+If even a slight chance of rain is forecast, locate electronics, books, paper items just inside the garage or under a cover.

-GET HELP.
 If you want to knock your sale out of the park, get some expert help.
 If you want to learn from the best—and send your profits through the roof—read The Garage Sale How-To Guide: Everything You Need To Know To Hold A Successful Garage Sale by Cindy Sabulis.
-Paperback $10, Kindle $3.
 This guide is absolutely worth its weight in gold!